mehdi-reza/circuitbreaker-resilience4j/README.md

 The client decorates the service call using resilience4j circuit breaker.
 The reported exceptions are shown in the console.

 Before executing the client, make sure you build the helloworld-rs project and deploy the generated war into a JAX-RS and CDI complaint server.
+The URLs to make the service call are declared in resteasy-jaxrs-client/pom.xml.